swyxio/README/README.md

 This idea comes from [Manager README's](https://hackernoon.com/12-manager-readmes-from-silicon-valleys-top-tech-companies-26588a660afe) - I'm no manager but I like the idea of READMEs to accelerate getting-to-know-you phases, especially asynchronously.
 So I'm trying this out.

-I forked this readme from another great example.
+I forked this README from another great example.

-This is a living document, and I can't wait to see show you my new commits along the way :)
+This is a living document, and I can't wait to show you my new commits along the way :)